ELS-RD/kernl/docs/get-started/support-new-model.md

 ### Find the Attention graph pattern

-For our example, we'll try to replace the attention part from the "bert-base-uncased" pre-trained model from [Hugging Face Transformers](https://huggingface.co/transformers).
-If we look at the [BERT implementation](https://github.com/huggingface/transformers/blob/main/src/transformers/models/bert/modeling_bert.py), we find the attention function as a torch module
+For our example, we'll replace the attention part from the "bert-base-uncased" pre-trained model from [Hugging Face Transformers](https://huggingface.co/transformers).
+If we look at the [BERT implementation](https://github.com/huggingface/transformers/blob/v4.24.0/src/transformers/models/bert/modeling_bert.py#L243), we find the attention function as a torch module:

 === "Code Excerpt"